 - Our Whole Lives (OWL) – A nationally acclaimed, lifelong sexuality curriculum developed by the Unitarian Universalist Association in partnership with the United Church of Christ.
-Trained volunteers teach First Unitarian OWL classes with age-appropriate content for youth.
+Trained volunteers teach First Unitarian OWL classes with age-appropriate content for children and youth.

 La Amikoj – High School

 - Sunday Morning Programming – Adult youth advisers partner with youth to lead curricula that is relevant to youth and that touches each aspect of the web of youth ministry stated above.